Firefighter: Structural firefighting

-While sometimes fires can be limited to small areas of a structure, wider collateral damage due to smoke, water and burning embers is common.
-Utility shutoff (such as gas and electricity) is typically an early priority for arriving fire crews.
-In addition, forcible entry may be required in order to gain access into the structure.
-Specific procedures(NFPA 704) and equipment are needed at a property where hazardous materials are being used or stored.
-Additionally, fighting fires in some structures may require additional training and firefighting tactics that are specific to that structure.
-For example, row house fires are a type of structure fire that require specific tactics to decrease risks.
+While structure fires can sometimes be limited to small areas of a structure, wider collateral damage due to smoke, water and burning embers is common.
+Crews may need to force entry to gain access into the structure.
+Utility shutoff (such as gas and electricity) is a priority for arriving fire crews.
+Some structures may require additional training and specialized firefighting tactics.
+For example, row house fires require specific tactics to decrease risks.